 - The appointment of a parenting coordinator is in the best interests of the child or children involved in the proceedings”

-Because of the extreme expense of the commitment of hours and hours of parenting coordination, the Parenting Coordinator is not necessarily a lawyer but often can be.
-The Parenting Coordinator has been through the appropriate mediation training required Cook County Court Rule 13.4 and will try to facilitate overall agreement as they coordinate a schedule for the children.
+Because of the extreme expense of the commitment of hours and hours of parenting coordination, the parenting coordinator is not necessarily a lawyer but often can be.
+The carenting coordinator has been through the appropriate mediation training required Cook County Court Rule 13.4 and will try to facilitate overall agreement as they coordinate a schedule for the children.

 “(i) The parenting coordinator shall educate, mediate, monitor court orders and make recommendations to the court as necessary.
 In addition, the parenting coordinator may recommend approaches that will reduce conflict between parents and reduce unnecessary stress for the children.